micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 - _type_: string;
 - _required_: `false`;
-- _description_: expression to evaluate the users that can access the plugin (i.e. `groups.admin && groups.ceo`).
+- _description_: expression to evaluate the users that can access the plugin (i.e. `groups.admin && groups.ceo` or `groups.admin && permissions.companies.view` from version `0.9.0`).

 ### label